Dermatology / Allergy - Practice Staff

 Courtney received her degree in veterinary technology from the University of Cincinnati.
 She also holds a bachelor’s degree in psychology and a minor in French from Purdue University.
 Prior to joining the team at VRCC, she worked at a small animal practice in Ohio.
 Courtney is excited to call Colorado her new home.
 She is having a great time exploring all the great outdoors activities.
 Courtney also enjoys reading, cooking, traveling, and spending time with her husband and their cats and dogs.
 Her furry family members include three labs: Sunrae, Humphrey, and Abbi; and three cats: Puffy, Felix, and Nibbler.

 Debora started with the Dermatology department at VRCC in April of 2006.
 She holds a bachelor’s in Business Administration from CSU, an MBA from Regis University, and received her VTA Certification from PIMA.
-Her home is shared by a Samoyed named Fenway.
+Her home is shared by a Samoyed named Fenway (yes, he’s a Red Sox fan) and an Alaskan Malamute named Cinder, otherwise known as Wiggles.
 Ruling the roost are Indigo a.k.a.
-“Fuzzbutt” a 14 year old Siamese mix and Chip, who prefers “Sticks”, a 14 year old Seal Point Siamese.
-Rounding out the bunch are Reilly, a 13 year old Flame Point Siamese Mix who the family calls “Cutie Putootie” and Snow-ee, a 13 year old Domestic Shorthair who goes by ”Princess”.
+“Fuzzbutt”, a Siamese mix and Chip, who prefers “Sticks”, a seal Point Siamese.
+Rounding out the bunch are Reilly, a Flame Point Siamese Mix who the family calls “Cutie Putootie” and Snow-ee, a Domestic Shorthair who goes by “Princess”.
 Beyond this well loved crew, there are many special friends that now live forever in Deb’s heart.